vectorgrp/XCPlite/tools/ptptool/README.md

-# PTP Demo
+# PTP Tool

 ## Overview

-This demo shows how to use XCP on Ethernet with PTP (Precision Time Protocol) synchronized DAQ timestamps.
+A command line tool which acts as a PTP observer or PTP time server with XCP instrumentation for testing PTP synchronization.

-It also implements a simple PTP observer and a basic PTP time server.
+The PTP observer listens for PTP messages on the network and separates drift and jitter of the master clock in relation to the observers local clock.
-This may be used for analyzing PTP masters and testing PTP client stability.
+The PTP master sends SYNC and FOLLOW_UP messages periodically and responds to DELAY_REQUEST messages, while tracking the number of connected PTP clients.
+Drift and jitter of the master clock may be modified by XCP, for testing the stability of PTP client clocks.

 Supports IEEE 1588-2008 PTPv2 over UDP/IPv4 in E2E mode.